 Even though those individuals never had low-back pain, sciatica, or neurogenic claudication, many of them still had pre-existing issues.

-Other factors that may make your herniated disc case tougher:
+What are other factors that may make your herniated disc settlement smaller?

 Little Damage to the Vehicles Involved